sekro/smart_checksum/README.md

   --lastok             Run this in case you get WRONG checksum to check for
                        last OK entries
-  --force              If given all checksum will be recalculated --verbose            spams your screen
+  --force              If given all checksum will be recalculated --save_often         If given DB will be saved every time after a new
+                       checksum was calculated
+  --verbose            spams your screen
 ```